-A better hypothesis is that the threads are making a heavy usage of the cache, and are either polluting each others cache or making too many memory accesses, causing high bandwidth pressure.
-The increasing number of cache misses at the Last Level Cache (LLC) shows a bad cache usage, and implies a heavy bandwidth pressure when a large number of cores (for instance 24) are performing database reduction simultaneously.
+This shows a bad cache usage, and implies a heavy bandwidth pressure when a large number of cores (for instance 24) are performing database reduction simultaneously.
 As a consequence, the latency of the memory accesses increases dramatically, which explains the degradation of performances when the number of threads increases.

 This can be further confirmed by running the test program on an Intel Core i7 920 with 4 cores.
 This recent processor contains a lot of performance monitoring events.
-Some of these events, for instance MEM_INST_RETIRED.-LATENCY_ABOVE_THRESHOLD_X, can record the latency of the memory instructions performed.
+Some of these events can record the latency of the memory instructions performed.
 We thus recorded the memory latencies for the sequential sorting test (step 3), and for the parallel sortings with 2,3 and 4 cores (step 5).
-The results are reported in Figure 2.
+The results are reported in Figure 3.
 The X-axis represents the number of threads, and the Y-axis represents the percentages of memory accesses having a given latency in a cumulative way.
 For example in the case of 1 thread, 67% of all memory accesses have a latency of 16 cycles or less, 87% of all memory accesses have a latency of 32 cycles or less, and so on.
 This figure clearly shows that as the number of threads increase, the proportion of memory accesses with low latencies (less or equal to 32 cycles) diminishes, while the proportion of accesses with high latencies (more or equal to 64 cycles) increases.

 The previous experiments have allowed to isolate the problem with database reduction: it makes too many cache misses, quickly saturating the bus when there are a lot of threads.
 Bus saturation conducts to higher memory access latencies and ultimately longer execution times.
 Analyzing the code for database reduction is necessary to understand this behavior.
 Internal algorithm like radix sort for sorting transactions has been carefully selected by the authors of LCM because it is the fastest sequential algorithm for sorting transactions.
 This speed is obtained by using a lot of additional memory during the execution of radix sort.
 In facts, the transaction database to sort is entirely rebuilt in a temporary structure, in a vertical format (for each item, lists of transaction ids are stored).
-The memory traffic thus comprises : reads in the original database, writes in the temporary vertical database, and reads in the temporary vertical database.
+The memory traffic thus comprises: reads in the original database, writes in the temporary vertical database, and reads in the temporary vertical database.
 When a lot of radix sort algorithms operate in parallel, the total amount of memory traffic generated by these operations is too heavy for current processor's bandwidth, as we have demonstrated before.

-Figure 2.
-Latencies of Database Reduction, Core i7
+Figure 3: Latencies of database reduction, Core i7

 In the parallel case, when a lot of threads are running, a more "bandwidth-friendly" algorithm must be used.
 We thus replaced radix sort with quicksort.
 Quicksort can use some stack memory for its variables, but it does not use any byte in the heap, contrarily to radix sort.
-We present in Figure 3 the VTune graph when replacing radix sort with quicksort in the test program.
+We present in Figure 4 the VTune graph when replacing radix sort with quicksort in the test program.
 This time, execution time for step 3 (sequential) and step 5 (parallel) are almost identical, confirming that quicksort makes a better usage of the cache.